gobeyondidentity/developer-docs/docs/sdks/react-native-sdk/integrate-with-okta.md

 - Step 4: Redirect URL

-A `redirectURL` is returned from a successful authenticate response that needs to be resolved by launching another web session to complete the initial Okta flow.
-On completion of the second web session, another `redirectURL` will be returned that contains an authorization code that can be used to exchange for an ID token.
+A `redirectUrl` is returned from a successful authenticate response that needs to be resolved by launching another web session to complete the initial Okta flow.
+On completion of the second web session, another `redirectUrl` will be returned that contains an authorization code that can be used to exchange for an ID token.

 ```javascript
 if (await Embedded.isAuthenticateUrl(response.url)) {